-- Providing participating students with unique training that prepares them to enter the clean-energy workforce.
+Solar Decathlon provides participating students with hands-on experience and unique training that prepares them to enter the clean energy workforce.